4-Day Weather Forecast For Clairton - NewsBreak

 Monday, August 23

-Mostly sunny then isolated showers and thunderstorms during the day; while mostly clear then areas of fog overnight
+Areas of fog then mostly sunny during the day; while mostly clear then areas of fog overnight

 Tuesday, August 24